 Summary: This project will improve freeway access and the arterial connection to I-605 at Katella Avenue in the City of Los Alamitos and the County of Orange.
 Improvements under this project will include enhancements at the on-ramps and off-ramps in addition to operational improvements on Katella Avenue at the I-605 Interchange.
-During the quarter, the final ED was approved in October 2018 and the final PR was approved in November 2018.
-The project development team reviewed the alternatives and public comments received during public circulation and as a result of the effort, recommended modification of interchange ramps and lane configurations on Katella Avenue from Coyote Creek Channel to Civic Center Drive.
+The final ED was approved in October 2018 and the final PR was approved in November 2018.
 The Next 10 Plan sets direction through 2026; as projects listed are completed, schedules and revenues will be reviewed, and the Board will adopt a new delivery plan providing direction on further project advancement.
 Using only Measure M funding, this project is scheduled to move into design beyond 2026, however, projects that compete best for external funding are those that are already environmentally cleared.
 OCTA continually looks for opportunities to accelerate construction by taking advantage of state and federal dollars.